agrc/palletjack/README.md

 ## Usage

 1. `import palletjack`
-1. Instantiate objects as needed:
+1. Instantiate one or more of the classes as needed.
+1. Call the methods on your instantiated objects to perform the specific action desired.

    ```python
    loader = palletjack.SFTPLoader(secrets, download_dir)